mnelissen/coo/README.md

 `C_coo_class`, then perform a recursive search through the parent hierarchy.
 In this case, it is immediately found as the `C_coo_class` has a pointer to `B_coo_class`.

+### Reference counting details

+When returning a refcounted pointer from a function, its refcount is automatically increased.
+If it's a local variable then this cancels out.
+A function result that is a refcounted pointer is decreased if it's not assigned to anything.
+If it's assigned to a variable then a simple assignment is sufficient: assign increase and decrease function result refcount cancel out.

+Explanation of class implementation variables:

+* freer: the class where the (virtual) destructor is declared to call/free an instance
+* destroyer: the class where the destructor is implemented

 ### String/memory pool

 Many strings allocated by the parser have lifetime of the parser itself,